 Figure 14-1.
-System Log Servers - Add
+Port Security Settings

 Parameter Description Unit Allows you to specify a switch in a switch stack using that switch's Unit ID.
-15 indicates a switch in standalone mode.
 From/To A consecutive group of ports may be configured starting with the selected port.
-Admin State This pull-down menu allows you to Enable or Disable Port Security (locked MAC address table for the selected ports).
-Max.Addr(0-10) The number of MAC addresses that will be in the MAC address forwarding table for the selected switch and group of ports.
-Lock Address Mode This pull-down menu allows you to select how the MAC address table locking will be implemented on the switch, for the selected group of ports.
-The options are Permanent , DeleteOnReset , and DeleteOnTimeout .
+Admin State This pull-down menu allows you to Enable or Disable Port Security (locked MAC address table for the selected ports.)
+Max.Addr(0-64) The number of MAC addresses that will be in the MAC address forwarding table for the selected switch and group of ports.

+Mode

+This pull-down menu allows you to select how the MAC address table locking will be implemented on the switch, for the selected group of ports.
+The options are DeleteOnReset and DeleteOnTimeout.